Skip to Content

 Get yourself ready for a climb up 300 steps, needed to reach the iconic Golden Mount stupa that sits on top of the temple itself, built on a 80-meter high man-made hill.
 From the top, you have a good view over the city.

-Wat Saket (Golden Mount) Opening Hours: 9am to 5pm daily
+Wat Saket (Golden Mount) Opening Hours: Daily from 7 AM to 7 PM.

 4.30 PM: Stroll Around Chinatown